automenta/sgjs/README.md

 - **Spatial Index:** A data structure that stores nodes based on their spatial location.
 - **Query Algorithm:** An algorithm that efficiently searches the spatial index for nodes within a given region.

-## 🔌 Plugin System

-The plugin system allows developers to extend the functionality of the ZUI system by adding custom features and behaviors.
-Plugins can be easily loaded and unloaded, allowing for flexible customization.

-### 🧩 Creating Plugins

-Plugins are JavaScript modules that implement a specific interface.
-They can access the ZUI system's API to interact with the scene graph, camera, input handlers, and other components.

-- **Plugin Interface:** A set of methods and properties that define how plugins interact with the ZUI system.
-- **Plugin Registration:** A mechanism for registering plugins with the ZUI system.

-### 🪝 Hooking into the Rendering Loop

-Plugins can hook into the rendering loop to perform custom actions before or after the scene graph is rendered.
-This allows for dynamic updates and effects.

-- **Rendering Loop:** The main loop that renders the scene graph.
-- **Plugin Hooks:** Points in the rendering loop where plugins can execute custom code.

-### 🎉 Example Plugins
+### 🎉 Examples

-The ZUI system includes a set of example plugins that demonstrate common use cases:
+The ZUI system includes a set of examples that demonstrate common use cases:

+- **Basic Zooming Interaction:** A simple example demonstrating the basic features of the ZUI system.
+- **Layout:** Provides different layout algorithms for arranging nodes.
+- **Widget:** Includes all widget types
-- **Node Editor Plugin:** Allows users to edit the properties of nodes.
+- **Node Editor:** Allows users to edit the properties of nodes.
-- **Layout Plugin:** Provides different layout algorithms for arranging nodes.
-- **Dataflow Plugin:** Enables the creation of dataflow diagrams.
+- **Dataflow:** Enables the creation of dataflow diagrams.

-## 🎨 Examples and Demos

-The ZUI system comes with a collection of examples and demos that showcase its capabilities:

-- **Basic Zoomable UI:** A simple example demonstrating the basic features of the ZUI system.
-- **Large Graph Visualization:** An example of visualizing a large graph with thousands of nodes.
+- **Large Graph Visualization:** An example of visualizing a large (random?) graph with thousands of nodes.
 - **Infinite Canvas:** An example of creating an infinite canvas for drawing and editing.

 ## 🗺️ Roadmap and Vision

 The ZUI system is under active development, with a roadmap that includes exciting new features and improvements.

-### 🎯 Near-term Goals
+### 🎯 Goals

 - **Improved Performance:** Further optimize rendering and culling algorithms for even smoother performance.
 - **Enhanced User Experience:** Add more intuitive interaction modes and gestures.
 - **Extended Functionality:** Implement new node types and plugins for specific use cases.

-### 🌌 Long-term Vision

 - **3D Support:** Extend the ZUI system to support 3D rendering.
 - **Virtual Reality Integration:** Enable immersive experiences using VR headsets.
 - **Collaborative Editing:** Allow multiple users to edit the scene graph simultaneously.